NotePlan/plugins/jgclark.Dashboard/README.md

 - Show section for Quarter?
 Allows this to be always turned on/off.
 - Show section for Overdue tasks?: If true then an 'Overdue' section is added, and the following 2 settings will be used.\nNote: if set, then for performance reasons, this section will not be shown when a refresh is triggered automatically by a change in today's note.
 (Default: false)
 - Sort order for Overdue tasks: The order to show the Overdue tasks: 'priority' shows the higher priority (from `>>`, `!!!`, `!!` and `!` markers), 'earliest' by earliest modified date of the note, or 'most recent' changed note.
 (Default: 'priority')
 - #tag/@mention to show: (if set) will show all open tasks/checklists that include this #tag or @mention.
-It ignores tasks that are scheduled to the future.
-This is one way of showing all `#next` actions, for example.
+This is a good way of showing all `#next` actions, for example.
+Further, this can be used to make this a 'deferred' section, by setting the tag to show here to the same tag that is also set to be ignored in the calendar sections above.
+Note: This is limited to hashtags and mentions for speed, and it can show tasks duplicated from other sections.
+- Ignore items in the tag/mention section with this phrase: Open tasks/checklists in this section will be ignored if they include this phrase.

 ## Known Issues
 - Since v3.10, I think the API call to find Overdue tasks has got much slower.
 If you find this as well, then please let me know.